ABANDONEDMinesNigeria/CLAIRE/pages/Visualization.md

 The visualization also reflected inter-generational debates within indigenous communities.
 For example, petitions from the 1930s revisited agreements made in 1915/1917, with indigenous leaders challenging the fairness of these earlier agreements and accusing colonial authorities of deceit.
 This thematic and inter-generational analysis underscored the evolving strategies of resistance and advocacy employed by native populations.

-## Topic Frequency Heat Map

-*Data Visualization Code Guide
+# Data Visualization Code Guide

-*Fle: CODES_DATAVIZ.md
+# Fle: CODES_DATAVIZ.md

-*Table of Contents
+# Table of Contents

 1.Topic Frequency Heat Map
 2.Claims Frequency Visualization